hernantz/blog/content/read-this-after-your-next-meeting.md

 Async collaboration is respectful of everyone's time & focus [^3], it already builds a lasting decision log that serves as documentation, can be shared to new team members, and can be improved over time [^4], much like code.

-An ephemeral chats or emails are not a replacement for a meeting or documentation either.
-Specially when the conversation gets spread on [multiple private messages][5] or [threads on different channels][3].
+Ephemeral chats or emails are not a replacement for a meeting or documentation either.
+Specially when the conversation gets spread on [multiple private messages][5] or [threads on different channels][3] and [normalizing interruptions][11].

 Excessively using chat or having quick calls isn’t being efficient.
 It’s lazy and distracting.
+The process of writing encourages thoughtfulness.
 So write things down.

 It is true that people can get more engaged when hearing someone or seeing someone's gestures when explaining an idea.
 But guess what?
 Giving presentations or screen recordings can also be done async.
 No need for everyone to be there to participate.